Christof/vim_tips/vim_tips.md

 `incsearch` is enabled (default is disabled), Vim highlight matches as the search pattern is typed and does not wait until `<CR>` is pressed.
 If `<Esc>` is pressed during incremental search, the cursor returns to the starting position.
-Autocompletion of search patterns can be triggerd with `<C-r><C-w>`.
+Autocompletion of search patterns can be triggered with `<C-r><C-w>`.
 The count of matches of the current pattern is displayed with the following trick: `:%s///gn`.